Yorkshireman/bill_unattended/README.md

 The Specification is shown below the header "Bill unattended test".

+The app pulls some json from a url, parses it, and is presented in a view on the root path.

+Deployed online [here](https://bill-unattended.herokuapp.com/) using Heroku.

 ###Technologies and Design Principles:
 It has been built on Ruby & Sinatra.
+Sinatra was chosen for two reasons:
+1. I had only one day to build this so, given the limited time, I chose Ruby as a language because it is my strongest one at the moment.
+2. Although Rails is quicker to get everything up and running, it felt a bit heavy-handed for such a small app.

 The CSS is based around Bootstrap.

-The app pulls some json from a url, parses it, and is presented in a view on the root path.
+I use Bootstrap for most things and especially given the limited time, it was the natural choice.
+I really would have liked to have gotten Sass up and running for this but, after some grappling trying to get it compiling, time became too pressing so I gave up.

-Separation of concerns and the Single Responsibilty Principle have been kept in mind throughout.
+Separation of concerns, the Single Responsibilty Principle were kept in mind throughout and, as always, I strove for clean readable code.

 It was built using TDD throughout.
 Testing technology was RSpec.

-Deployed online [here](https://bill-unattended.herokuapp.com/) using Heroku.

-To run locally:
+####To run locally:
 `git clone git@github.com:Yorkshireman/bill_unattended.git`
 `bundle install`
 `rackup`